StephenTrainor/sha256/README.md

 Legacy just holds previous versions of my sha256 code

-There are various indentation errors that I tried to fix, but they don't show up in my editor.
-Many of these can simply be fixed by highlighting the area an indenting from there.
-Again, this is unintentional and probably has to deal with tabs vs spaces or how many spaces are in a tab in different editors.

 ### Disclaimer

 I have not tested any of these programs on a mac